cmdcolin/celegans_jb2_demo/README.md

 # celegans_jb2_demo

-The JBrowse 2 biocuration demo used C. elegans data
+This is a JBrowse 2 instance for C. elegans that includes a variety of 'population' data for exploring

-This is an expanded instance loading several extra datasets including

 - 14 C. elegans PacBio assemblies (manually downloaded from NCBI https://www.ncbi.nlm.nih.gov/bioproject/PRJNA692613)